qiboteam/qibo/doc/source/installation.rst

 -------------------

 The installation using ``pip`` is the recommended approach to install QIBO.
-We provide precompiled packages for linux and macos operating systems for multiple Python versions.
+We provide precompiled packages for linux x86/64 and macosx 10.11 or greater for multiple Python versions.

 Make sure you have Python 3.6 or greater, then